top of page

 This is a super simple, light and fresh stew from Venice.
-The Venetian word "acquapazza" means crazy water as the stew is loaded with a myriad of contrasting and strong flavors, capers, olives, chiles, herbs, and garlic.
-Traditional Italian cuisine is dependent on a single (or two) flavoring agent, a spice or herb.
-Here the mix of these strong flavors led the folks to call the chef crazy!
+The Venetian word "acquapazza" means "crazy water," as the stew is loaded with a myriad of contrasting and strong flavours, including capers, olives, chiles, herbs, and garlic.
+Traditional Italian cuisine is often dependent on a single (or two) flavouring agent, such as a spice or herb.
+Here, the mix of these intense flavours led the folks to call the chef crazy!

-I had this dish the first time in Venice about 3 years ago in a small restaurant.
-The narrow streets, the canals and the slowly passing gondolas made the dinner special, but I clearly remember the bright and fresh flavors of the dish.
+I had this dish for the first time in Venice about 3 years ago in a small restaurant.
+The narrow streets, canals, and slowly passing gondolas made the dinner special, but I clearly remember the bright, fresh flavours of the dish.

-The first bite tantalizes your palate, and your mind jump to how fresh and delicate this stew is.
-A light, barely cooked tomato broth filled with the strong flavoring herbs and spices delicately flavoring the just cooked fish.
-The dish is dependent on fresh and wonderful ingredients, so please use really flavorful tomatoes and fresh fish.
+The first bite tantalises your palate, and your mind jumps to how fresh and delicate this stew is.
+A light, barely cooked tomato broth filled with the strong-flavoured herbs and spices delicately flavours the just-cooked fish.
+The dish relies on fresh and high-quality ingredients, so please use exceptionally flavorful tomatoes and fresh fish.

-This is one of those cookbooks that hides on my shelf, one of the problems of having a library of cookbooks.
+This is one of those cookbooks that hides on my shelf, a common problem with having a library of cookbooks.
 It is a beautiful cookbook filled with wonderful Venetian recipes.
-I did experienced first-hand the wonderful cuisine of this beautiful city, the locals are proud of it and always claim that their cuisine is the best in Italy.
+I had the opportunity to experience the excellent cuisine of this beautiful city firsthand.
+The locals are proud of it and always claim that their cuisine is the best in Italy.
 But we also heard that phrase repeated in Florence and Rome!
-You will definitely see me cook more from here soon.
+You will see me cook more from here soon.

 For more recipes from this cookbook, click here.